Sivli-Embir/meteor-semanticity/README.md

 ### Publications

-While Semanticity can be used anywhere it is best used in the publish function.
+While Semanticity can be used anywhere on the server it is best used in the publish function.

 ```
 Meteor.publish("comments", function (postIds) {